 It seems like there is an excess of powders and drinks on the market today claiming to burn fat and boost your metabolism.
 The true potency of any of these magical products leaves us a little skeptical.
 When it comes to making a lasting impact on your metabolic rate through your diet, nothing leaves as permanent of a mark as eating fresh.

 This likely comes as no surprise, but many of the best metabolism-boosting foods come from simple produce.
 Brightly colored fruits and vibrant greens are an easy way to spot the most nutrient-rich items at the grocery store.
-They're filled with key vitamins and nutrients that boost your metabolism and give you body the sustenance it needs.

 Cruciferous vegetables like broccoli, cabbage, cauliflower, and Brussels sprouts contain three essential nutrients that power your metabolism: B vitamins, calcium, and vitamin C. They also have high water and fiber content, a combination that increases your body’s ability to burn fat.

 Beans (think red and black, not refried) are a metabolism-boosting food loaded with fiber, which lowers insulin levels after eating and improves insulin sensitivity over time.
 The result?
 Your body stores less fat.

-The B vitamins and zinc in beans boost testosterone, which helps increase energy and build calorie-burning muscle.
+"Gluten-free oats are an incredibly healthy whole grain, providing several vitamins and minerals along with fiber – making them a great breakfast food," Goodman explains.
 Oats not only keep your insulin levels low after you eat them, preventing blood sugar spikes that signal your body to store fat, but they also have plenty of fiber.
 As your body breaks down that fiber, it burns calories.

 Citrus fruits, especially lemons and grapefruits, are great for digestion.
 They’re low in sugar and contain an antioxidant that can help lower your blood sugar response after meals—and the vitamin C helps your body metabolize fat faster.